 In this case, the prosecutor and defendant agreed it was impractical and not constitutionally mandated to hold a full Arthur bond hearing at the first appearance.
 In Miami, the first appearance happens within 24 hours of the defendant being arrested.
 At the first appearance, the judge found there was probable cause the defendant perpetrated a crime that fell into the exception of a crime that could be punished with life imprisonment or capital punishment.
 Even so, it didn’t make the initial finding of proof evident, presumption great.

-The defendant argued that since there was no initial finding, section 14 didn’t allow him to be detained past the first appearance even for reasonable time to hold an Arthur bond hearing.
+The defendant argued that since there was no initial finding, section 14 didn’t allow him to be detained past the first appearance even for a reasonable time to hold an Arthur bond hearing.
 He conceded that the prosecutor might not be able to meet the high standard of proof evident, presumption great at first appearances in many cases.

 The appellate court disagreed with the defendant.
 It explained that it wasn’t constitutionally mandated or practical to hold a preliminary Arthur hearing for the same reason it wasn’t possible to hold a full Arthur hearing.
 Section 14 didn’t stop a trial judge at the first appearance to defer ruling on a bond where it found probable cause the defendant perpetrated a capital offense or one punishable with life in prison.
 The court could detain a defendant for a reasonable time needed to conduct the Arthur bond hearing.
 No preliminary finding of proof evident, presumption great was required to decide whether to hold the defendant for an Arthur bond hearing.